Google Cloud Results

 Saving money and time

-“All day, our teams have video chats in Hangouts Meet and share their screens and documents.
-Hangouts and Hangouts Meet have radically changed the way we do business, and how effective we are.” - Terry Geiger, Vice President, Technology Operations, McClatchy
+“All day, our teams have video chats in Google Meet and share their screens and documents.
+Google Chat and Google Meet have radically changed the way we do business, and how effective we are.” - Terry Geiger, Vice President, Technology Operations, McClatchy

 The G Suite pricing flexibility was another attraction for McClatchy.
 “After the recession, we needed flexibility, we didn’t want to have to commit to a set number of user licenses,” Terry says.
 “With G Suite, we avoided spending mid-six figures on hardware and software refreshes, and we only pay for what we truly consume.”
 Plus, working with SADA and Google has been much easier than it was with the company’s previous productivity suite provider, especially in regards to receiving helpful and timely support, Terry adds.